 Harnessing the Thrill of the Game

-Athletics, the NFL and Fantasy Football can be Good for Business
+Athletics, the NFL, and Fantasy Football can be Good for Business

 NFL Season is well underway; last night’s game is a favorite subject for water cooler talk, and employees are tabbing between work spreadsheets and the latest midweek predictions on ESPN.
-While, to some employers, this may seem like an unwanted annual distraction that keeps sports-loving employees from their work, companies may be able to learn a thing or two from the NFL, being one of the most successful business ventures in America.
+While, to some employers, this may seem like an unwanted annual distraction that keeps sports-loving employees from their work, companies may be able to learn a thing or two about teamwork from the NFL, being one of the most successful business ventures in America.
 And there could be tangible benefits related to supporting the sport in the workplace.

 Here are a few takeaways/food for thought for businesses: